 Recommendations for freezing seafood are a bit more complicated.
 Lean fish like catfish or cod can be kept frozen for six to eight months.
 Fatty fish like salmon should be kept frozen for only two to three months.

 Shellfish like shrimp and other seafood like scallops can be kept frozen for three to six months.
 Cooked fish should be kept frozen for no longer than four to six months.
 And smoked fish should only be kept frozen for two months before sacrificing taste.

 Fridge storage guidelines

 When we shift to thinking about storing food in the fridge, unlike the freezer, safety as well as taste is a concern.
 A fridge kept at 40°F (4°C) does slow the growth of dangerous bacteria.
-But since it’s not as cold as a freezer, you want to pay close attention to storage time limits set by the FDA and toss any foods that have been kept too long.
+But since it’s not as cold as a freezer, you want to pay close attention to storage time limits set by the

 Most uncooked meat, regardless of cut, can be stored in the fridge for three to five days.
 But there are definitely exceptions.
 Ground meat and offal like liver and kidneys should only be kept in the fridge for one to two days.
 Leftovers containing cooked meat should be kept for no longer than three to four days before tossing.

 Raw poultry, whether whole, parts like breasts or thighs, or ground giblets or meat, can only be kept for one to two days in the fridge.
 But, once cooked, you get a bit of an extension.
-The FDA says you can keep cooked poultry in the fridge for three to four days.
+The

 Fresh, uncooked pork can be refrigerated about as long as other meats: three to five days.
 This is regardless of whether it’s a roast or pork chops.
 Raw ground pork should also only be kept in the fridge for one to two days.
 Once cooked, pork dishes should be kept for two to three days in the fridge before tossing.